Softball: Catcher

 The catcher is normally behind home plate in a squatted position (some plays may require the catcher to stand at an angle for intentional walks).
-At the plate the catcher is responsible for catching pitches, keeping mispitched balls in front of the plate, calling pitches that are normally done through hand signals, picking off runners, and they are considered the leaders of the field.
+At the plate the catcher is responsible for catching pitches, keeping mis pitched balls in front of the plate, calling pitches that are normally done through hand signals, picking off runners, and they are considered the leaders of the field.
 Catchers must know how many outs there are, the number of strikes and balls on the batter so they can relay that to their teammates.
 They must also know how many runners are on base and where the ball should be thrown next in the following play.
 Catchers are strong, need to be smart and quick on their feet, and have accurate throws so they can pick runners off at each base.
 Catchers should be able to have strong and muscular legs to squat for a long period of time.
 The gear worn by a catcher protects them from balls thrown in the dirt or wild pitches.
 The catcher is allowed to take off his/her mask to catch a pop fly or to watch the play.

 First baseman

 The first baseman is the position to the left side of the diamond when facing home plate.
 The major role of the first baseman is to receive throws from other defensive players in order to get a force play at first base.
 Another role they play is to make fielding plays on all balls hit towards first base.
 The first baseman is usually involved in every play that occurs on the field.
-Individuals at first base have quick hands and good reach, and are always on the lookout to catch the player off base.
+Individuals at first base have quick hands and good reach and are always on the lookout to catch the player off base.
 They are also generally taller and left-handed throwing, which gives them an extended reach.
-First basemen however, can be both left- and right-handed.
+First basemen, however, can be both left- and right-handed.
 Just like the catcher, first basemen may wear specific first base mitts, usually having a longer web allowing them to reach the taller throws over their head.